laf070810/blazar-alphabox-demo/README.md

 ## TODO
 1. Design and implement more APIs for the blazar lib.
 2. Detach the blazar lib from this specific board and add porting layer to make the lib more universal.

+## License
+This project is MIT licensed.
+Open source codes used in this project are subjected to their own licenses.